Australia to deliver first budget surplus in 15 years

-SYDNEY, May 9 (Reuters) - Australia is set to deliver its first budget surplus in 15 years on Tuesday, as its coffers bulge with tax windfalls from higher commodities prices and wages, giving it room to dole out cost-of-living relief amid an inflation squeeze on households.
+SYDNEY, May 8 (Reuters) - Australia is set to deliver its first budget surplus in 15 years on Tuesday, as its coffers bulge with tax windfalls from higher commodities prices and wages, a political win for the centre-left Labor government since coming to power last May.

-"This will be a responsible Budget, which focuses on people doing it tough," said Chalmers in an interview with ABC Radio on Monday.

-"Our motivation throughout has been to try and take pressure off the cost of living rather than add to these inflationary pressures on the Budget."
+"Our responsible economic management is all about spending restraint, substantial savings redirected to other priorities, and modest but meaningful tax changes," said Treasurer Jim Chalmers.

+"We are putting the Budget on a much more sustainable footing at the same time as we provide cost of living relief and invest in the future."

-The government will also set aside a A$11.3 billion for wage rises for aged care workers and extend financial support for single parents, while banking most of the savings to put budget on a more sustainable footing.
+The government will also set aside a A$11.3 billion for wage rises for aged care workers and extend financial support for single parents.

-To boost revenues, it would also raise the tax paid by the offshore LNG industry, a move that should increase revenue by A$2.4 billion over the next four fiscal years, and increase tobacco tax by 5% a year over the next three years.

-Defence spending is set for the biggest increase since World War Two amid plans to spend A$368 billion out to the 2050's on nuclear powered submarines from the UK and United States.

 ($1 = 1.4758 Australian dollars)